 Our Final Thoughts on AMS RV Replacement Blinds

-Having completed the installation and lived with our new AMS roller blinds for a bit, we’ve concluded that pleated shades suck and roller blinds rule!
-We’re also kicking ourselves for not making this upgrade years ago.
+Having completed the installation and then lived with the AMS roller blinds for years, we can state with confidence that pleated shades suck and roller blinds rule!
+We honestly kicked ourselves for not making the upgrade years earlier, and we’re pretty sure the new owners of our Newmar are happy we ultimately did so.

-We love our new roller shades for several reasons: there are (finally!) no strings to break, they’re very easy to clean (and don’t really get dirty in the first place), and they’re so much more modern and stylish.
+We loved our new roller shades for several reasons: there were no strings to break, they were very easy to clean (and don’t really get dirty in the first place), and they’re so much more modern and stylish.
 It’s also great that they’re available in both power and manual styles.

-We’ve found that the manual AutoMotion Shades are very easy to operate.
+We found the manual AutoMotion Shades very easy to operate.
 With one hand, you simply pull them down to where you want them and let go.
-To retract them, we give a light tug and release.
+To retract them, give a light tug and release.
 That’s it.

 Bradd & Hall even has some gorgeous hardwood valences that’ll complement the AutoMotion Shades beautifully, if you need them.

-All in all, we’re patting ourselves on the back for choosing such great roller blinds and buying them from a company we’ve come to trust and appreciate over the years.
-We’re also taking two pats on the back for our installation job!
+All in all, we ended up patting ourselves on the back for choosing such great roller blinds and buying them from a company we’ve come to trust and appreciate over the years.
+We’ll also take two pats on the back for our installation job!

 Our Visit to Bradd & Hall